avislash/nftstamper/cartel/README.md

 # Configuration
 The Bot Configuration is driven through the [config.yaml file](https://github.com/avislash/nftstamper/blob/main/cartel/config.yaml).

+The `ipfs_endpoint` is the endpoint to an IPFS node that can be used to retrive files off IPFS.
+The endpoint format must be in [multiaddr format](https://github.com/multiformats/multiaddr#encoding).
+ - Note: While any available IPFS endpoint can be specified for better performance consider hosting and running a local IPFS node.
+Refer to the instructions found in the [Kubo IPFS repository](https://github.com/ipfs/kubo) for how to download, install, and configure a local IPFS node.

-The `metadata_endpoint` is the primrary web endpoint for scraping metadata against.
+The `metadata_endpoint` is the primary web endpoint for scraping metadata against.

 The `image_procesor` section is for configuring the image processor and defining mappings of characteristics to overlay images.
  - The `gm_mappings` section is used to map Hound Background Traits to [overlay images](https://github.com/avislash/nftstamper/tree/main/cartel/bowls).
 These mappings directly impact the output of the `/gm` command